Teen Who Spoke To City Council On Violence Prevention Murdered In East Baltimore

 Councilman Zeke Cohen is in the photo and said he remembers DaVonte’s appearance well.
 “Ironically, he was speaking to us about preventing violence.”

 Cohen said, “We can’t do this anymore.
-There can’t be other Devontes.
+There can’t be other DaVontes.
 We have to end the violence.”

 Cohen expressed his sympathy for the family’s loss.